avnet-iotconnect/iotc-ios-swift-sdk/README.md

             }
 ```

-- This is the standard data input format for Gateway and non Gateway device to send the data on IoTConnect cloud(D2C).
+- This is the standard data input format for Gateway and non Gateway device to send the data on IoTConnect cloud(D2C) Please make sure to pass <value> of any attribute is in string.
 ```
      ["d":
       [